Understanding the Wine Temperature for Serving

 A simplified rule of thumb is that casual drinking, light whites should be served at 42-50 degrees F. Full bodied red wines should be drunk at 58-65 degrees, just under room temperature.
 In the middle is an intermediate point where the two meet.
 Strong bodied whites and light bodied reds can range at a temperature of 50-59 degrees.

 Sparkling wines should be served very cold, in the range of 40-50 degrees Fahrenheit.
 Keeping the bottle cold maintains the small bubbles rather than a froth when pouring.
 It should be kept on ice throughout the meal or event to keep it chilled.
+If the budget allows, you should invest in a wine fridge to keep it chilled at ideal temperature.
+This guide will help you buy the right one for your needs.

 White dessert wines should also be served cold.
 Heat can additionally bring out the sugars in wine, making them too syrupy and muting the intricacies of flavor notes.
 Keeping them cold keeps the sweetness in check so that the fruitiness of the grape can be tasted.